-- R-QoE-1 Logging information: the QoE module requires a number of logging information as input to evaluate quality (a list of QoE parameters has to be provided). - R-QoE-2 Server implementation: the QoE module will be implemented on a server.
+- R-QoE-1 Logging information: the QoE module requires a number of logging information as input to evaluate quality (a list of QoE parameters has to be provided).

+- R-QoE-2 Server implementation: the QoE module will be implemented on a server.
 This can be the same server as where the Encoder is running or a separate server close to the Encoder. - R-QoE-3 Timing signals: at the client side, access to timing signals (time stamps, net clock data) is required (before and after delay) to extract start and length of the delay (stalling). - R-QoE-4 Side channel: a side channel between clients and the server is required to deliver necessary data (e.g. delay data) for QoE optimisation - R-QoE-5 Feedback communication: a communication channel between QoE and Encoder is required to send QoE feedback for steering encoding parameters.
-The feedback will be used in Phase 3 (pilot 3).
+The feedback will be used in Phase 3 (pilot 3): an Encoder Feedback module establishes a connection with Encoder in order to transmit the data computed in the QoE Analysis to the Encoder sub-system.